Burnaby Women's Counselling

 Burnaby life transition counselling provides a non-judgmental, kind, and compassionate space to help you unpack your perfectionism.
 Together, we focus on your needs, which may include the following:

-Identifying and prioritising your needs and wants in relationships with others.
+Prioritizing your needs in relationships

 Burnaby life transition counselling modalities that can help